All American semiconductor - SEMIQ

 All American Semiconductor Inc. was a Miami-based electronic component distributor that filed for Chapter 11 bankruptcy protection in 2007.

 After liquidating all its assets, without paying creditors in full, SEMIQ's remaining value were several lawsuits against different suppliers for price fixing.
-It took a few years before shareholders saw their first liquidation.
+It took a few years before these lawsuits lead to court wins/settlements, that allowed shareholders to receive their first liquidation.

 "The strategy has helped Welt [SEMIQ's liquidating trustee] recover more than $100 million in antitrust suits for American Semiconductor's liquidating trust, fully repay principal and interest owed to creditors, and distribute about $25 million to shareholders".